Banksy: Exit Through the Gift Shop and United States (2010)

-The world premiere of the film Exit Through the Gift Shop occurred at the Sundance Film Festival in Park City, Utah, on 24 January.
+The world premiere of the film Exit Through the Gift Shop took place at the Sundance Film Festival in Park City, Utah, on 24 January.
 He created 10 street artworks around Park City and Salt Lake City to tie in with the screening.
 In February, The Whitehouse public house in Liverpool, England, was sold for £114,000 at auction.
 The side of the building has an image of a giant rat by Banksy.

 In March 2010, a modified version of the work Forgive Us Our Trespassing–a kneeling boy with a spray-painted halo–was displayed at London Bridge Station on a poster.
 This version of the work did not possess the halo due to its stylistic nature and the prevalence of graffiti in the underground.
 After a few days the halo was repainted by a graffitist, so Transport for London disposed of the poster.

 In April, to coincide with the premiere of Exit Through the Gift Shop in San Francisco, five of his works appeared in various parts of the city.
 Banksy reportedly paid a San Francisco Chinatown building owner $50 for the use of their wall for one of his stencils.

-In May 2010, seven new Banksy works of art appeared in Toronto, Canada, though most have been subsequently painted over or removed.
+In May 2010, seven new Banksy works of art appeared in Toronto, Canada.

 In May, to coincide with the premiere of Exit Through the Gift Shop in Royal Oak, Banksy visited the Detroit area and left his mark in several places in Detroit and Warren.
 Shortly after, his work depicting a little boy holding a can of red paint next to the words "I remember when all this was trees" was excavated by the 555 Nonprofit Gallery and Studios.
-They claim that they do not intend to sell the work but plan to preserve it and display it at their Detroit gallery.
+The gallery claimed that they did not intend to sell the work, but planned to preserve it and display it at their Detroit gallery.
+It was later sold in 2015 for $137,500.
 There was also an attempted removal of one of the Warren works known as Diamond Girl.
 While in the United States, Banksy also completed a painting in Chinatown, Boston, known as Follow Your Dreams.